asuarezaliano/Alexis-Suarez/README.md

 SEMI SR FULL STACK

 Merov is a multi-currency marketplace where I work as a full-stack developer.
 I developed the first version of the web platform and backoffice, contributing significantly to both frontend and backend architecture.

 Frontend Development
 I designed and implemented critical user interface components including:
 - Responsive product listing pages with advanced filtering and sorting capabilities
 - Detailed product views with multi-currency pricing display
 - Authentication middleware to verify user sessions and manage protected routes
 - Comprehensive user profile dashboards with transaction history and account management
 - Shopping cart and checkout flow with real-time currency conversion

-Backoffice
-- Centralized dashboard with critical business metrics and KPIs
-- User management interface with detailed customer activity visualizations
-- Sales analytics panels with real-time data across multiple currencies
-- Order tracking system with status monitoring and management tools
-- Custom reporting tools allowing administrators to generate insights on merchant performance
-- Role-based interface that adapts displayed information based on admin permissions

 Backend Architecture
 I participated in building a robust backend infrastructure through:
 - Microservices architecture using NATS for service-to-service communication